-At West End Dental, we use digital X-ray sensors, which decrease radiation exposure and provides for clearer images.
-Digital sensors reduce the radiation exposure up to 90% compared with traditional X-ray film and the images are obtained in much less time.
+At West End Dental, we use digital x-ray sensors, which decrease radiation exposure and provides for clearer images.
+Digital sensors reduce the radiation exposure up to 90% compared with traditional x-ray film, and the images are obtained in much less time.
 The sensor is attached to a computer, and with a click of a button, the images are displayed almost instantly on a monitor.
-With digital X-rays, the exposure is so low that new standard of practice states that lead aprons are no longer necessary.
+With digital x-rays, the exposure is so low that a new standard of practice states that lead aprons are no longer necessary.
 However, we still use the apron to mitigate any patient concerns regarding exposure.
 To help quantify radiation exposure, medical and otherwise, consider the following.
 The average person in the U.S. receives approximately 3.0 mSv of background radiation per year.
 Those that live at elevations greater than 5,000 ft receive about 1.5 mSv more per year.
-The radiation that one is exposed to on a cross country flight is about 0.03 mSv.
+The radiation that one is exposed to on a cross-country flight is about 0.03 mSv.
 The largest source of background radiation comes from radon in our homes.
 These amounts can vary considerably.
-The exposure from a digital dental X-ray is 0.005 mSv, or the equivalent of one day if background radiation.
+The exposure from a digital dental x-ray is 0.005 mSv, or the equivalent of one day of background radiation.
 For comparison, a mammogram is 0.4 mSv and a CT of the chest is 7.0 mSv.
 Despite the comparatively low radiation exposures for digital, we are mindful to obtain what is considered to be the minimal of images for diagnostic purposes.

 The Benefits of Digital X-Rays